eltld/Multi-Core-Control/README.md

 Multi-Core-Control
 ==================

-Android application that sets voltages for the Nexus 4 (requires franco.kernel)
+Android application that sets voltages for the Nexus 4 (requires supported kernel)

 WARNING:
   This app could destroy your CPU.